lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 2. **The Oracle reports the ordered withdrawal request intentions on-chain, where they are appended to a single FIFO queue in the VEBO.**
 3. **Anyone can execute queued intentions.** A permissionless handle pops them one by one and submits each as an actual partial (PWR) or full (FWR) withdrawal request to the EIP-7002 predeploy, paying the per-request fee.

-An **`enablePartialWithdrawals` / `disablePartialWithdrawals` switch** can turn partial withdrawals off, making VEBO emit FWRs only; `ExitRequested` events are emitted for all FWRs so a simplified Ejector can fulfill them via voluntary exits without EIP-7002 fees.
+An **`enablePartialWithdrawals` / `disablePartialWithdrawals` switch** can turn partial withdrawals off, making VEBO create FWRs only. `ExitRequested` events for FWRs let an Ejector fulfill them through voluntary exits without EIP-7002 fees.

 ### Rationale